ZhimuG/CISC867/README.md

   <li>32 GB of system memory</li>
 </ul>

-## Training
+## Training and Testing

+We have three experiments:
+-Part 1: Building all of the inverse model variants (7 models) with different dense layer types (complex-valued and real-valued), different regularization methods and different loss functions.
+-Part 2: Training one of our models with different speckle resolutions to check the effect of speckle resolutions on mean square error (MSE) results of the models.
+-Part 3: Checking the generalization of the models by using a new dataset not seen during training (some shots taken from a movie, shown in the GIF above).

-All models were divided into four notebooks:
+We have four four notebooks:
 <ul>
-  <li>Final_Paper_Pytorch_With_Comments_V1.ipynb</li>
-  <li>Final_Paper_Pytorch_With_Comments_V1_part1.ipynb</li>
-  <li>Final_Paper_Pytorch_With_Comments_V1_part1_relu.ipynb</li>
-  <li>Final_Paper_Pytorch_With_Comments_V2_part1.ipynb</li>
+  <li>Final_Paper_Pytorch_With_Comments_V1_All_parts.ipynb: It has all parts with part 1 models trained with linear activations for 300 epochs</li>
+  <li>Final_Paper_Pytorch_With_Comments_V1_part1_600epochs.ipynb: It has part 1 models trained with linear activations for 600 epochs</li>
+  <li>Final_Paper_Pytorch_With_Comments_V1_part1_1000epochs.ipynb: It has part 1 models trained with linear activations for 1000 epochs</li>
+  <li>Final_Paper_Pytorch_With_Comments_V1_part1_relu_300epochs.ipynb: It has part 1 models trained with ReLU activations for 300 epochs</li>
+  <li>Final_Paper_Pytorch_With_Comments_V2_part1_relu_1000epochs.ipynb: It has part 1 models trained with ReLU activations for 1000 epochs</li>
 </ul>

-The first notebook contains all the models, all with 300 epochs.
-Second notebook only contains the seven models with different regularizations, and all with 600 epochs.
-Third notebook only contains the seven models again, but with ReLU activations and 300 epochs.
-Four notebook only contains the same seven models but with 1000 epochs.

->Each notebook will take anywhere between 3 to 6 hours to complete.
+>Each notebook will take anywhere between 3 (300 epochs) to 10 (1000 epochs) hours to complete.

 ## Results

-Here we divide all test results into three sections: tests with different regularizations, tests with different speckle resolutions, and tests on untrained datasets.
+Here we divide all test results into three sections: tests with different layer types, regularizations and training loss functions, tests with different speckle resolutions, and tests on new datasets not seen during training.

-### Regularization tests
+### MSE testing results
-Here we include the training results from the seven models with different regularizations.
-Below is a quick look at the training loss after certain number of epochs for all seven models:
+Here we include the training results from the seven models with different layer types, regularizations and training loss functions:
 <img src=/Reproducibility_report/figures/Table4.PNG>

-The final outputs from all seven models are shown as following:
+Example outputs from all seven models are shown as following:
 <img src=/Reproducibility_report/figures/regularization_fig.PNG>